Remote Team Management – Getting the right mindset, skillset, and toolset to make it work

-Remote and/or hybrid work is becoming a reality that some love and some hate.
+Remote and/or hybrid work is a reality that some love and some hate.
 As a leader in your organization, how can you make sure that no matter where and how your staff works that they do so collaboratively, effectively, and in line with your organizational values?
 It would be great if there were one tool you could buy that would make it all a snap.
 Tools, however, are only one part of the solution.
 Having the right mindset and skillset to manage this environment are critical as we’re all human with our own emotions and aspirations.
-In this workshop, we will talk through what individuals and the organization need to make this a reality.
-We will discuss the psychological needs in order to operate seamlessly together, tools that can assist in building team relationships, and techniques for running effective meetings.
+In this workshop, we will discuss the psychological needs in order to operate seamlessly together, tools that can assist in building alignment, and techniques for communicating effectively.
 As an added bonus we will include a method for how your team can get to know each other right down to the personal values level and what that knowledge can do for your organization.

-A certified Women Business Enterprise with the city of New York, Robin now focuses solely on nonprofits and government agencies working to improve healthcare, social justice, and the environment.
-She is most recently served on the board of the Berkshire Kripalu Community and has previously served on the boards of Denver Partners and Colorado Women’s Employment and Education.
+A certified Women Business Enterprise with the city of New York, Robin now focuses solely on nonprofits and government agencies working to improve healthcare, social justice, education, and the environment.
+She serves on the board of the New York Civil Liberties Union and previously served on the boards of the Berkshire Kripalu Community, Denver Partners, and Colorado Women’s Employment and Education.
 Robin received her BS from Vanderbilt University, an Executive MBA from the University of Colorado, and Certificates in Arts Administration and Leadership Coaching from NYU.
 She is also an ACC certified coach with ICF, plus certified by the International Coach Academy and Positive IntelligenceTM.

 Email [email protected] with any questions!

 We request that organizations limit their registrations to 5 participants per workshop.
 Please only register other people when you can provide the requested information for each participant; additional registrations under the same name will be removed.
 If you would like more than 5 employees from your organization to participate in this workshop, please email [email protected]